Retry recoveries come from retrying the charge using the same card that initially failed.

 These recoveries don't require the subscriber to take action, so well-timed retries ensure payment issues are resolved quickly while sending as few emails as possible.

 Churn Buster prioritizes retry recoveries.

 The Retry Phase

-The default campaign schedule waits a few days before sending the first email to allow time to retry the payment before contacting your customer.
+The default campaign schedule waits a few days before sending the first email to allow time to retry the payment before contacting the subscriber.
 This period between the time the payment fails and the first email sends is called the Retry Phase.

-This waiting period allows "soft declines" — and other temporary billing issues, like a maxed out credit card — to resolve before taking further action.
+This waiting period allows "soft declines" — and other temporary billing issues, like a maxed out credit card (Insufficient Funds) — to resolve before taking further action.

 On average, >15% of payment failures can be resolved through retries that happen before the first email is sent.
 And a recent study among the companies we work with revealed that 62% of all recoveries are from retries.

 If at first you don't succeed, RETRY, RETRY again.